On the statistical theory of self-gravitating collisionless dark matter flow: Conclusions

 Two definitions of longitudinal structure functions $S_{2}^{lp} $ and $S_{2}^{l} $ are introduced (Eqs. \eqref{ZEqnNum250774}, \eqref{ZEqnNum414891} and Figs. \ref{fig:13}, \ref{fig:22}).
 Both definitions are equivalent for incompressible flow and are different for dark matter flow due to the collisionless nature.
 The limiting correlation of longitudinal velocity on the smallest scale $\rho _{L} \left(r=0\right)=0.5$ is a distinct feature of collisionless flow (Eq. \eqref{ZEqnNum350084} and Fig. \ref{fig:15}), while $\rho _{L} \left(r=0\right)=1$ for incompressible flow.
 Assuming gravity is the only interaction and no radiation produced from particle "annihilation" on the smallest scale, this feature leads to an increase in particle mass converted from kinetic energy during annihilation (Eq. \eqref{ZEqnNum962574}).

 The other two structure functions ($S_{2}^{i} $ and $S_{2}^{x} $ in Figs. \ref{fig:11} and \ref{fig:13}) are used to represent the kinetic energy below a given scale and the total enstrophy above a given scale.
-They are related to each other via Eqs. \eqref{ZEqnNum952229} and to dispersion functions via Eq. \eqref{ZEqnNum947585}.
-The real-space enstrophy distribution on different scales (function $E_{nr} $) can be obtained directly from $S_{2}^{x} $ (Eq. \eqref{ZEqnNum336678} and Fig. \ref{fig:12}).
-The correlation functions of vorticity and divergence are also analytically developed for different types of flow (Eqs. \eqref{ZEqnNum912296} to \eqref{ZEqnNum528609}).
+They are related to each other via Eq. \eqref{ZEqnNum952229} and to dispersion functions via Eq. \eqref{ZEqnNum947585}.
+The real-space enstrophy distribution on different scales ($E_{nr}$) can be obtained from $S_{2}^{x} $ (Eq. \eqref{ZEqnNum336678} and Fig. \ref{fig:12}).
+The correlation functions of vorticity and divergence are also developed for different types of flow (Eqs. \eqref{ZEqnNum912296} to \eqref{ZEqnNum528609}).

-On large scale, the transverse velocity correlation follows a simple exponential form (Eq. \eqref{ZEqnNum971850} and Fig. \ref{fig:5}) with a single co-moving constant length scale $r_{2}$ that might be related to the size of sound horizon $r_s$.
+On large scale, the transverse velocity correlation follows a simple exponential form (Eq. \eqref{ZEqnNum971850} and Fig. \ref{fig:5}) with a single co-moving constant length scale $r_{2}$ that might be related to the horizon size at matter-radiation equality.
 All other second order velocity correlation/structure/dispersion functions can be analytically derived using kinematic relations for irrotational flow (Eqs. \eqref{ZEqnNum344034} to \eqref{ZEqnNum973449}).
 The density and potential correlations on large scale can be derived accordingly (Eqs. \eqref{ZEqnNum762470} to \eqref{ZEqnNum590702} and Fig. \ref{fig:19}), along with the spectrum functions of velocity, density, and potential in Eqs. \eqref{ZEqnNum976884} to \eqref{ZEqnNum759927}.